Tribune calls off $3.9B buyout by Sinclair

 Sinclair operates 192 stations, runs 611 channels and operates in 89 U.S. markets.
 It would have been able to expand rapidly into numerous new markets with the Tribune acquisition.

-Sinclair has become a significant outlet for conservative perspectives.
+Sinclair has become a significant outlet for conservative views.

-It was admonished by media watchdogs in April after dozens of Sinclair news anchors read an identical script expressing concern about “one-sided news stories plaguing the country.”
-President Donald Trump tweeted his support of the company at the time.
-Sinclair defended the script as a way to distinguish its news shows from unreliable stories on social media.
+It was admonished by media watchdogs in April after Deadspin, a sports news site, pieced together clips of dozens of TV anchors for Sinclair reading from the same script, which warned viewers about “biased and false news” from other media outlets.

+Sinclair has defended the script as a way to distinguish its news shows from unreliable stories on social media.

-The Maryland company did not immediately respond early Thursday to a request for comment from The Associated Press.
+The Maryland company did not respond to a request for comment from The Associated Press on Thursday.